igomez10/tulip/README.md

-An open source API for surBTC (Buda) written in Go.
-An alternative for current apis written in Java or Python.
+An open source API for Buda written in Go.

-You can check the current surBTC (Buda) API documentation at http://api.surbtc.com
+You can check the current Buda API documentation at http://api.buda.com

 NOTE: You need a developer account in order to make full use of this client.
-You can make unauthenticated calls (http://api.surbtc.com/#llamadas-p-blicas)
+You can make unauthenticated calls (http://api.buda.com/#llamadas-p-blicas)

-##### DISCLAIMER ⚠️

-BEWARE THIS IS OPEN SOURCE IN EARLY STAGES, I'M DOING MY BEST, FEEL FREE TO OPEN AN ISSUE / PULL REQUEST IF YOU FIND BUGS OR IF YOU WANT TO INCLUDE NEW FEATURES.
-If your pull request doesn't break any old code I will happily merge it.

-This client works with v2 of the surbtc API.
-It might need to change in the coming weeks with the change to Buda as the company new name.
-I assume all endpoints will need to change to something similar to buda.com/api/v2/something .
-In the meantime, I'm testing it  with the latest API

 ### Available Methods ✅